 The ECM is the central unit of the fuel injection system.
-This unit provides the signals that trigger the injectors.
-The ECM is to be mounted under the dash of the vehicle or in an enclosed weather tight case.
+This unit provides the signals that trigger the injectors and on complete EFI systems delivers the proper spark for the ignition.
+The ECM is to be mounted inside of the vehicle preferably behind the dash.
+In many cases this is mounted in the glove box area either in spare space, or even mounted to the glove box itself.
 The ECM should be mounted so that it does not move around in the vehicle.
 It can be mounted with brackets, bolts, Velcro etc.